 How to Visit the Double-Decker Bridge

-The renowned double-decker root bridge near Cherrapunji, in northeast India's Meghalaya state, beckons outdoor enthusiasts with the opportunity to see a 150+ year old man-made natural wonder that's not only unique but astounding.
-While there are a number of single root bridges in the area, this is the only one that has two levels.
+The legendary double-decker root bridge at Nongriat village near Cherrapunji, in northeast India's Meghalaya state, beckons outdoor enthusiasts with the opportunity to see a 150+ year old man-made natural wonder that's not only unique but astounding.
+While there are many single root bridges in the area, this is the only one that has two levels.
 Apparently, local Khasi tribe members grew the second level after an unprecedented wet monsoon season caused water to reach the first level.
 A third level is planned, but only to capitalize on the bridge's tourism potential.

 Visiting the double-decker root bridge is not easy.
 The trek there is long and tiring.
-It's worth it though, for an out-of-this-world experience that's guaranteed to be the highlight of your travels.
+It's worth it though, for an out-of-this-world experience that's guaranteed to be a highlight of your travels.

 How Fit Do You Have to Be?

 Read any article about the double-decker root bridge and you'll most likely come across a warning about the arduous nature of the trek.
-But how arduous?
-You might be wondering if you're... up for it and how difficult it will be.
+But just how arduous?
+You might be concerned about whether you're capable of it and how difficult it will be.
 The reality is that you don't have to be super fit.
 However, if you have any joint or mobility issues, or are not in decent physical condition -- definitely don't do it (there are other easier options to see the living root bridges).
 The trek is very steep in parts, and will put a lot of strain on your knees and calf muscles.

 I don't consider myself to be fit.
 I'm slim but I exercise irregularly.
-The trek took me 2 hours each way.
+The trek took me two hours each way.
 This was walking at a leisurely pace there and a steady pace on the way back.
 I spent a hour relaxing at the double-decker root bridge.
-So, all up, I completed the trek in 5 hours.
-My muscles hurt for a few days afterwards.
-(You can read more about my experience of the trek on the next page of the article).
+So, all up, I completed the trek in five hours.
+My muscles hurt a lot for a few days afterwards.

 About the Trek